michelecarloni/neural-network-simulator/README.md

-wait for the next update
+wait for the next updates